Aztec Camera: High Land, Hard Rain and breakthrough (1983–1984)

-WEA

-Knife
+WEA Records and Knife (1984–1987)

 After High Land Hard Rain, Bernie Clarke left the band, and was replaced by Malcolm Ross on second guitar and backing vocals.
 Aztec Camera changed record labels once again for the release of their second album, Knife, which was released through WEA (Warner Music Group).
 Frame revealed in a May 2014 BBC radio interview that he was not informed of the ownership arrangements of the record deal, stating that he was unaware as an 18-year-old that the record company would own the rights to all of his corresponding recordings.
 After High Land, Hard Rain, Frame spent a significant amount of time living in New Orleans, United States (US), listening to Bob Dylan's album Infidels.
 Upon reading that Dire Straits' guitarist and singer Mark Knopfler produced the album, Frame began writing songs based on a sound that he thought Knopfler could work with.

 Frame signed the band to the WEA record label—at the time his manager was Rob Johnson—and secured Knopfler as the producer for Aztec Camera's second album, Knife, which was released in 1984; Frame explained in 1988 that Knopfler was "professional" and efficient during the recording process.
 Frame's experimental mindset in relation to music emerged on Knife, as the duration of the titular song is nearly nine minutes and synthesizers appear throughout the album.
-Prior to the album's release, the band previewed a selection of songs as part of a performance for the BBC television show Rock Around The Clock and the song "All I Need is Everything" received radio airplay subsequent to release.
+Prior to the album's release, the band previewed a selection of songs as part of a performance for the BBC television show Rock Around the Clock and the song "All I Need is Everything" received radio airplay subsequent to release.
 In a 2007 interview alongside Collins, Frame explained further:

 He's [Knopfler] a great guitarist.
 Mark Knopfler's recording techniques were great—you [Collins] would have liked him, 'cos that was ... then, it was quite a thing.
 'Cos everyone was going digital, and going MIDI and all that, and his thing was all about using the right microphone.
 If you use the right microphone, then you don't have to use too much EQ and all that stuff, and it was all about that.
 Yeah, I kinda liked that—the right mic[rophone], the right amp[lifier], the right kind of board and stuff.